Bedrock-OSS/bedrock-wiki/docs/commands/on-player-death.md

 ## Tick Json

-To get this funtion to run in a loop contuously it must be added to tick.json or a command block.
-Multiple files can  added to the tick.json by placing a ccommon after each string.
-See [Functions](/commands/mcfunctions#tick-json) for more details.
+If you are using functions instead of command blocks, the ` on_first_join ` function must be added to the ` tick.json ` in order to loop it and run continuously.
+Multiple files can be added to the ` tick.json ` by placing a comma after each string.
+Refer to [Functions](/commands/mcfunctions#tick-json) documentation for further info.

 <CodeHeader>BP/functions/tick.json</CodeHeader>
 ```json